PickYourOwn.org

 • 1 saucepan

-• 1 Water bath canner (a huge pot to sterilize the jars after filling (about $30 to $35 - $30 at mall kitchen stores, Wal-Mart.
+• 1 water bath canner (a huge pot to sanitize the jars after filling (about $30 to $35 - $30 at mall kitchen stores and local "big box" stores.
 Note: we sell many sizes and types of canners for all types of stoves and needs - see canning supplies Tomatoes are on the border between the high-acid fruits that can be preserved in a boiling-water bath and the low-acid fruits, vegetables and meats that need pressure canning.
 I have a pressure canner, so I use that just to make sure there's less spoilage, but a water bath canner will work.

 Process - How to Make Barbecue Sauce from Fresh Tomatoes